caglejohn/vacationplannerpro/vacation-planner-pro/src/main/frontend/README.md

 3. While in the directory `src/main/frontend`, enter `npm run dev`.
 4. Open the localhost link to view changes.
 Vite does hot reloads on changes, so you only need to enter `npm run dev` once, and Vite will automatically refresh the view upon saves.
 5. If committing, in the directory `src/main/frontend`, run `npm run lint` to check for bugs

-### Building Changes to the Frontend

-To build changes to the frontend:

-1. Save the files.
-2. In the directory `src/main/frontend`, run `npm run lint` to check for bugs
-3. In same directory, enter `npm run build`.
-4. The build will be copied into the folder `src/main/frontend/dist`
-5. Delete the old build-- remove contents of `src/main/webApp`
-6. While in the directory `vacationplannerpro/vacation-planner-pro/`, enter `mvn process-resources` to get build from dist -> webApp
-7. In the same directory, enter `mvn liberty:dev` to view new build